Ensembl/gti-genesearch/web/implementation.md

 ** `TranscriptQueryService`
 ** `VariantQueryService`
 ** `GenomeQueryService`
-* `HealthService` - returns the status of the service.
-Currently limited to the main Spring Boot application and does not check component searches.
+* `HealthService` - returns the status of the service, examining each sub search in turn.

 The main query services are shown below: